 Don’t get trapped with negative thoughts of not being like the others.
 Love yourself in a way that won’t make you self-centered.
 It requires a simple appreciation of what you can do and being happy with how you do things.

 According to the words of Thich Nhat Hanh, a Vietnamese Buddhist Monk, and Teacher, “To be beautiful means to be yourself.
 You don’t need to be accepted by others.
 You need to accept yourself.”

 Just don’t try to imitate others, you can succeed at your own pace.
 The more you appreciate yourself, the more you overcome teacher burnout.

 Our job as teachers is very demanding.
 Certainly, at some point in our careers, we fall prey to teacher burnout.
 However, we should never cease to promote high-quality learning for our students.
 No matter how overwhelming situations can become, we should not forget that our learners deserve our great efficiency as teachers.

 Stress should not prevent us from going the extra mile for our class.
 If you are a teacher like me, then maybe we can share simple ways of not getting burnt out!
 Let’s help one another to prevent it.
 Let’s be vibrant!

-Do you have tips that you would like to share?
-Share your burnout-reduction ways in the comment section below!
+Do you have any tips that you would like to share?
+Share your burnout-reduction methods in the comment section below!
 We are excited to hear your thoughts!